-Documentation Review is the process by which a GEC-approved CAB assesses documentation provided by a Participating Manufacturer to determine if the evidence supports conformance with EPEAT Criteria and if the Participating Manufacturer understands the obligations of the Criteria.
-Documentation Review for all selectedRequired- Criteria must be completed prior to products initially becoming EPEAT-registered for a specific product category (called Initial Documentation Review) and on an ongoing basis (called Ongoing Documentation Review), for various scenarios including, but not limited to, selection of new Optional Criteria, addition of new products to the EPEAT Registry, and decisions of nonconformance resulting from Continuous Monitoring.
+Documentation Review is the process by which a GEC-approved CAB assesses documentation provided by a Participating Manufacturer to determine if the evidence supports conformance with EPEAT Criteria.
+Documentation Review for all selected Criteria must be completed prior to products initially becoming EPEAT-registered for a specific product category (called Initial Documentation Review) and on an ongoing basis (called Ongoing Documentation Review), for various scenarios including, but not limited to, selection of new Optional Criteria, addition of new products to the EPEAT Registry, and decisions of nonconformance resulting from Continuous Monitoring.

-When the CAB is confident that evidence supports conformance with all Required Criteria and all the selected Optional Criteria, EPEAT Criteria and a data quality review process has been completed, the assessed products and selected Criteria may appear in the EPEAT Registry.
+When the CAB is confident that evidence supports conformance with all Required Criteria and all selected Optional Criteria, and a review has been completed by EPEAT, the assessed products and selected Criteria may appear in the EPEAT Registry.